 This easy crab cake eggs Benedict recipe is perfect for your next brunch!
 With a foolproof one-minute homemade hollandaise sauce.

-I’m going through a phase, you guys.
+I'm going through a phase, friends.

 A phase where I have an uncontrollable need to poach things.